 This means that shippers should take steps to ensure that temperature-sensitive goods don’t come into contact with these elevated heat sources.
 Just imagine what would happen to your shipment of perishables or pharmaceuticals if they were left on a surface that was hot enough to fry an egg.

-As mentioned in the previous section, you should favor products that are highly-reflective in order minimize the thermal transfer from the hot surface to your goods.
+As mentioned in the previous section, you should favor products that are highly reflective to minimize the thermal transfer from the hot surface to your goods.
 Similarly, keep an eye out for solutions that are manufactured with high-grade and resistant materials as these will act as an insulative barrier to protect your cargo.
-Another effective solution are products that include design features that help create a buffer zone between the goods and the heat source.
-A buffer zone can be especially important as the transfer of thermal energy is less efficient through air as it is through a solid.
+Another effective solution is products that include design features that help create a buffer zone between the goods and the heat source.
+A buffer zone can be especially important as the transfer of thermal energy is less efficient through the air than it is through a solid.

 How to Minimize the Risk of Convection